unChaz/sci-fi-5e/srd/equipment/armor.md

 **_Stealth._** If the Armor table shows “Disadvantage” in the Stealth column, the wearer has disadvantage on Dexterity (Stealth) checks.

-**_pulse shields._** A medkit is made from wood or metal and is carried in one hand.
-Wielding A medkit increases your Armor Class by 2.
+**_Pulse Shields._** A Pulse Shields is made from wood or metal and is carried in one hand.
+Wielding A Pulse Shields increases your Armor Class by 2.
 You can benefit from only one shield at a time.

 #### Light Armor